during the Civil War, the Richmond, Fredericksburg and Potomac Railroad ended at Aquia Landing on the Potomac River

 Source: Bill Dickinson, James River Railway Bridge

-That same year, passenger use at the Byrd Street Station ended.
-The Atlantic Coast Line and the Richmond, Fredericksburg and Potomac Railroad built Broad Street Station next to the RF&P's Acca Yard.
+Broad Street Station served only the two railroads.
 The Chesapeake and Ohio (C&O) Railroad and the Seaboard Air Line Railroad continued to use the separate Main Street Station, which they had completed in 1901.
-The Richmond and Danville Railroad kept its own passenger station, near Main Street Station.1
+The Richmond and Danville Railroad kept its own passenger station, near Main Street Station.21

-With the creation of Broad Street Station and diversion of passenger trains over the new Belt Line Bridge in 1919, there was no longer any need to keep the Richmond, Fredericksburg and Potomac and the Richmond and Petersburg Connection Railroad.
-Its track was removed, but the Atlantic Coast Line continued to use the Byrd Station until 1958 as its headquarters.1
+With the creation of Broad Street Station and diversion of passenger trains over the new Belt Line Bridge in 1919, there was no longer any need to retain the track of the Richmond, Fredericksburg and Potomac and the Richmond and Petersburg Connection Railroad between Byrd and Belvidere streets.
+The track was removed, but the Atlantic Coast Line continued to use the Byrd Station until 1958 as its headquarters.22

 the Richmond, Fredericksburg and Potomac Railroad and the Atlantic Coast Line opened Union Station, known locally as Broad Street Station, in 1919